 If the police catch you, prepare to shell out $50 for the penalty alone.
 That’s for every offense, which also comes with other hefty court costs.

 6. Derby, Kansas Folks Whose Tires Screech are Law Breakers

 If your tires screech or squeal while driving on Derby, Kansas roads, be ready to pay up to a $500 penalty.
 In fact, if you turn a corner and your tires let out these sounds, you may even go to jail for up to thirty days!
 Worse, you can face both types of punishment, as this makes you guilty of a misdemeanor.

 7. Windshield Decorations are a No-No in Illinois

 Illinois bans all objects hung or suspended between drivers and their windshield.
 Yes, that includes your favorite stuffed anime dolls or fuzzy dice, no matter how small they are.
 You also have to say goodbye to your hula girls and even hanging air fresheners.

 If the authorities catch you with these objects, they’ll consider you a petty offender.
 That’ll then lead to a fine of between $50 to $500.
 If you get caught for the second time, that penalty will become a Class C misdemeanor.

 Don’t Break These Laws, Even If They’re the Weirdest Laws in America

 There you have it, some of the weirdest laws in America that you may never have heard of.
-Some of them can be pretty wild and hilarious, but remember, the law is still the law.
+Some of them can be pretty wild and hilarious, but remember, the law is still the dumbest laws in the US.

 So, whether you’re a newbie or a veteran driver, be sure to follow these rules of the road, no matter how peculiar they are!
-Keep them in mind as well if you’re going on a road trip to any of these states.
-That way, you won’t see a drop in your driving scores and you can keep safe on the roads.
+Keep them in mind as well if you’re going on a road trip to any of these weirdest laws in America.
+That way, you won’t see a drop in your driving scores and you can keep safe on the roads of strange American laws.